deepakkhatri20061982/prometheus-server/README.md

 ## To run the Docker Image, following is the command -

 * docker build -t prometheus-server .
-* docker run -d --name prometheus -p 9090:9090 prometheus-server
+* docker run -d --name prometheus-server -p 9090:9090 prometheus-server